mattia4/totp-generator/README.md

-his repository contains a highly configurable **Time-Based One-Time Password (TOTP) generator** implemented in Go.
+This repository contains a highly configurable **Time-Based One-Time Password (TOTP) generator** implemented in Go.
 It allows you to generate and optionally validate TOTP codes using various hashing algorithms, code lengths, and time steps, all configurable via command-line flags.

 ---